Tripurasura: Other accounts

 Another version that is widely quoted in Tamil literature has Shiva destroying Tripura with a mere smile.
 When all the battlefield was filled with warriors, with Brahma and Vishnu in attendance, there occurred the instant when the forts came together.
 Shiva merely smiled.
 The forts were burned to ashes.
 The battle was over before it began!
 In Tamil, Shiva has the epithet, "Sirithu Purameritha Peruman" which means, He who burnt the cities with a mere smile.

 While the celebrations were going on, the shaven-headed religious teachers arrived.
 "What are we supposed to do now?" they asked.

 Brahma and Vishnu told them to go to the desert, where no humans exist.
 In the desert, Tripurasura will reincarnate as a human, propagate the same ideology among humans, and establish a religion against the Vedas.
 The last of the four eras was Kali Yuga and during Kali Yuga, evil would reign supreme.
 When Kali Yuga arrived, they were to come back and begin their teaching afresh.
 And once they were at their peak, Vishnu would be reborn as Kalki and wipe them from earth, and once again the world would be free from all kinds of evil and asuras.

 In Nepalese accounts, the three asuras are named Maya, Tarakāksha and Bidyutaprabha.
 They are given three cities through penance, which angers the gods who plead to Shiva to destroy them.
-The gods become varioius parts of Shiva's chariot, who then destroys the cities in a single moment.
+The gods become various parts of Shiva's chariot, who then destroys the cities in a single moment.
 This episode is narrated in the Swasthani Brata Katha, a hindu holy text from Nepal.